tapfortap/Documentation/iOSAPIReference.md

 **Parameters**

-  - frame - The frame for the view
+  - _frame_ - The frame for the view.

 **Return Value**

-  - _TFTBanner_ - a new instance of a TFTBanner
+  - _TFTBanner_ - A new instance of a TFTBanner.

 ---

 #### + (TFTBanner *)bannerWithFrame:(CGRect)frame delegate:(id<TFTBannerDelegate>)delegate;

-Creates a new Banner and begins downloading and showing ads.
+Creates a new Banner and begins downloading and showing ads with the provided delegate.

 **Parameters**

-  - frame - The frame for the view
+  - _frame_ - The frame for the view.
-  - delegate - A delegate to handle the callbacks
+  - _delegate_ - A delegate to handle the callbacks.

 **Return Value**

-  - _TFTBanner_ - a new instance of a Banner
+  - _TFTBanner_ - A new instance of a Banner.

 #### - (void)startShowingAds